 The REIT determines whether transfers have occurred between levels in the hierarchy by reassessing categorization at the time of transfer.
-There were no transfer of assets or liabilities between hierarchy levels during the years ended December 31, 2022 and 2021.
+There were no transfer of assets or liabilities between hierarchy levels during the years ended December 31, 2023 and 2022.

-(i) CMHC premiums:
+(g) CMHC premiums: